 Are you running into MySQL load problems?
 Learn how how I tuned my MySQL servers for a heavy InnoDB workload, by configuring

 innodb_buffer_pool_instances.
-Dividing the InnoDB Buffer Pool into multiple instances improves Disk I/O. By doing so, you run your website more efficiently and fast.
+Dividing the InnoDB Buffer Pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
 Here is a little help for you.

 Sri Lankan Security researcher Osanda Malith discovered a DoS -or crash- vulnerability in MySQL’s Procedure Analyse Function.
 The vulnerability crashes MySQL versions up to 5.5.45.